3 customer service goals to master (and how AI helps you do it)

 1. Increase customer satisfaction

 Customer satisfaction is the most significant indicator of customer happiness and key to the success of any business.
-Gather feedback from customers to find out how contented they are with your service, so you know where to make improvements to keep them happy.
+Gather feedback from customers to find out how content they are with your service, so you know where to make improvements to keep them happy.

 Key metrics: Measure Customer Satisfaction Score (CSAT), usually on a scale of 1-10 where 10 is most satisfied.
 A higher score can increase trust, which can lead to more sales and higher profits.